Alonso-del-Arte/chess/doc/Terminology.md

 # Terminology

-Like law, mathematics, and just about anything else, chess has its own terminology, some of it more obvious than others.
+Like law, mathematics, and just about anything else, chess has its own terminology, with some terms more obvious than others.

-This is not intended to be comprehensive.
-I only intend to include the most commonly used terms, and those which might cause me confusion because they're common words used to mean somewhat different things in chess.
+This glossary is not intended to be comprehensive.
+I only intend to include the

+most commonly used terms, and those which might cause me confusion because they're common words used to mean somewhat different things in chess.

 I also don't intend this document to conform to any official reference.
+Thus this document may contain terms that are not acknowledged by any official rulebooks.

 Board spaces will occasionally be referred to by the nomenclature from the so-called "algebraic notation," in which the White king starts out on e1 and the